tobigun/EavesDrum/README.md

 0. **Prerequisites:**
 All you need is:
-    - a computer with a drum software (see [MIDI Mappings](#midi-mappings) to give you a short overview)
+    - A computer with a drum software (see [MIDI Mappings](#midi-mappings) to give you a short overview).
-      - a PC or Mac is recommended
+      - A PC or Mac is recommended.
-        - although there is no minimum requirement, a slow CPU might increase the [Latency](#latency)
+        - although there is no minimum requirement, a slow CPU might increase the [Latency](#latency).
-      - an Apple iPad with Garage Band might also work, but you need an Apple Camera Connection Kit if your iPad still has a lightning but no USB-C connector.
+      - An Apple iPad with Garage Band might also work, but you need an Apple Camera Connection Kit if your iPad still has a lightning but no USB-C connector.
 BLE Midi is not yet supported.
-      - an Android smartphone / tablet is not recommended due to the lack of good drumming apps
+      - An Android smartphone / tablet is not recommended due to the lack of good drumming apps.
-    - a decent audio interface with low latency, preferably one with dedicated ASIO drivers.
+    - A decent audio interface with low latency, preferably one with dedicated ASIO drivers.
 See [the section about latency](#latency) for more information.
-    - something to drum on, i.e. drum pads, cymbals and a Hi-Hat pedal.
+    - Something to drum on, i.e. drum pads, cymbals and a Hi-Hat pedal.
 Or just a cheap piezo if you want to DIY your own drum.

 1. **Build the EavesDrum trigger module:**<br/>
    - Either built it yourself or order it via a PCB manufacturer of your choice